astroprofsmith/intromodern.github.io/_sources/c9examples.md

 the interaction is to produce these two strange particles?

-In this case, we work backwards from knowing what the the minimum energy in the center-of-moinentum fraine would be.
+In this case, we work backwards from knowing what the the minimum energy in the center-of-momentum fraine would be.
 It must be at least the sum of the rest energies of the two particles to be produced.
 ```{math}